- The Fiscal

 - What You

-Here are the top five takeaways from the latest Kids Share report, with further detail below:
+Here are the top six takeaways from the latest Kids Share report, with further detail below:

-Tax provisions constituted 49 percent of the total federal resources allocated to children in 2021, the largest category of such spending.
-Tax provisions that benefit children — primarily the child tax credit, earned income tax credit, as well as the Economic Impact Payments (also known as “stimulus checks”) — totaled $406 billion in 2021 (including $214 billion in refundable tax credits that are classified as spending).
+Tax provisions constituted 35 percent of all federal expenditures on children in 2022, the largest such category.
+Tax provisions that benefit children — primarily the child tax credit and the earned income tax credit — totaled $264 billion in 2022 (including $112 billion in refundable tax credits that are classified as spending).

-Health programs — largely stemming from Medicaid and the Children’s Health Insurance Program — was the second largest category, comprising $132 billion, or 16 percent, of federal spending on children.
-Other major categories of spending on children include:
+Health programs — largely stemming from Medicaid and the Children’s Health Insurance Program — were the second largest category, comprising $146 billion, or 19 percent, of federal expenditures on children.
+Other major categories include:

-Other budget categories that benefit children — such as early education, social services, housing, and training — received about 7 percent of federal expenditures on children.
+Other programs that benefit children — such as early education, social services, housing, and training — received about 9 percent of federal expenditures on children.

 One of the most damaging effects of rising debt is growing interest costs, which makes it harder to invest in our nation’s future.
-In 2021, spending on interest payments totaled $352 billion — more than half of the amount of federal spending on children.
-However, interest costs are expected to rapidly outpace spending on children in upcoming years.
+In 2022, spending on interest payments totaled $476 billion — nearly two-thirds the amount of federal spending on children.
+However, interest costs are expected to rapidly outpace spending on children in the next 10 years.

-By 2032, the Congressional Budget Office projects that interest costs will increase to $1.2 trillion.
-That growth would crowd out other national priorities including spending on children.
-The federal budget is a statement of the nation’s priorities — and we are on pace to spend more on interest on the debt than we are on the next generation of Americans.
+By 2033, the Congressional Budget Office projects that interest costs will increase to $1.4 trillion.
+That growth would crowd out spending on other national priorities including America’s children.
+The federal budget is a statement of the nation’s priorities, and the United States is on track to spend more on net interest costs than the next generation.

-Government spending on children was bolstered following the pandemic and played a significant role in reducing child poverty in the past two years.
-However, the share of the federal budget devoted to children is projected to fall over the coming years.
-As the nation’s fiscal outlook continues on an unsustainable path, it is important that policymakers understand the way debt, deficits and interest costs affect our ability to invest in our priorities, including the way public funds are spent on children.
+Government resources dedicated to children was bolstered by pandemic relief aid, but as that relief waned, federal expenditures on children decreased in 2022.
+In the coming years, the share of the federal budget devoted to children is projected to further decline.
+As the nation’s fiscal outlook continues on its unsustainable path, it is important that policymakers understand the way debt, deficits, and interest costs affect the federal government’s ability to invest in priorities, including the nation’s children.